 Have you heard a lot about the “A Kids Book About” series that’s been getting a ton of press lately?
 I bought a few for my kids to read and they give their honest options about whether or not they are worth it.
 Scroll down for our complete review!

-This kids review of “A Kids Book About” series contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This kids review of “A Kids Book About” series was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Because I’m on Facebook so much, I see a TON of ads.

 Usually, they are dumb products that I scroll right past.
 Or, they hit way too close to home and it creeps me out that Facebook is spying on me.

 However, this summer, I started seeing a bunch of Facebook ads for the “A Kids Book About” series, especially the one about racism.

 At first, I assumed they were capitalizing on the Black Lives Matter movement and I was skeptical about the actual quality of the content.